Top 5 Houston haunted buildings

 Here are the top 5 Houston haunted buildings as researched by Jeffrey, our giant skull in our Spellcaster escape room, who thinks he’s real scary!

 Want a spooky experience yourself?
+Our escape rooms will give you a thrill!

 Now, haunted Houston spots are more common than you might think.
 Usually around Halloween, news reports come out concerning ghost sightings or other paranormal activity.